datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 There should be two tracks: one coresponding to our BAM file and the other for our VCF file.

 In the **VCF track**, each bar across the top of the plot shows the allele fraction for a single locus.
 The second bar shows the genotypes for each locus in each *sample*.
-We only have one sample called here so we only see a single line.
+We only have one sample called here, so we only see a single line.
 Dark blue = heterozygous, Cyan = homozygous variant, Grey = reference.
 Filtered entries are transparent.

 Zoom in to inspect variants you see in your filtered VCF file to become more familiar with IGV.
 See how quality information